Parents Together Support Group

 How to Join

-In person meetings on the 2nd Thursdays take place at the First United Methodist Church of Brighton, 400 E. Grand River Ave., Brighton.
+For in-person participation when offered, go to First United Methodist Church of Brighton, 400 E. Grand River Ave., Brighton.
 Please park in the large lot behind the church and come in the lower level door nearest the kiddie playground.
 A NAMI sign will point the way.
 Once inside, go to your right to the end of the hall to room 125.

-NAMI’s Support Groups are unique because they follow a structured model, ensuring everyone has an opportunity to be heard and to get what they need.
+NAMI’s support groups are unique because they follow a structured model, ensuring everyone has an opportunity to be heard and to get what they need.
 The Parents Together Family Support Group is:

 No cost to participants